Wihyeongsu/Pratt-parsing/README.md

 ```

 ## Lexer
-Lexer takes input string and tokenize it into token list.
+Lexer takes input string and tokenize it into **sequence of tokens**.

 ```rust
 struct Lexer{